Requieem/unity-snake/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Just have fun!
-It's a simple snake game, not much to say here :)
+It's a simple pong game, not much to say here :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>